 Opioids are strong pain medicines.
-Examples include hydrocodone, oxycodone, fentanyl, and morphine.
+Examples include hydromorphone, oxycodone, fentanyl, and morphine.
 Heroin is an example of an illegal opioid.
 Opioid use disorder means using these drugs in a way that keeps you from living the life you want.
+Moderate to severe opioid use disorder is sometimes called addiction.
 When your use is out of control, it harms you and your relationships.

 Even if you don't see these effects in your life, it can be dangerous to use opioids in a way that your doctor didn't prescribe.

 Taking too much of an opioid can cause:

 What are the signs of an opioid use disorder?

 You may have an opioid use disorder if two or more of the following are true:

 - You use larger amounts of the drug than you ever meant to.
 Or you've been using it for a longer time than you ever meant to.

 - You can't cut down or control your use.
 Or you constantly wish you could cut down.